NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 There are 2 technical ways the restores are run in.
 The `SolutionRestoreJob` which handles the command, automatic and on build restores.
 Package installation through the PM UI & PMC also runs restore, but it doesn't not run through the `SolutionRestoreJob`.
-The reference change flows will never no-op, so as such they are not the focus.
+The PMUI/PMC command flows will never no-op, so as such they are not the focus.

-The NuGet in Visual Studio restore is now considering 3 different gestures:
+The NuGet in Visual Studio restore has 3 different gestures:

 * OnBuild - Runs before build
 * Explicit - Solution restore command
 * Implicit - Auto restore

-All of that is captured below:
+Those can further be captured in the below table.

 | Gesture | OperationSource | Is no-op allowed | Notes |
 |---------|-----------------|------------------|-------|